 Dr. Alice Geoffray Delivers Final Public Speech

-On January 13, 2001, I remember my husband and me along with several members of the Geoffray family and former Adult Education Center students accompanying mom, Alice R. Geoffray, to a Martin Luther King, Jr. breakfast where she would be honored at the Torch Bearers’ event for her work at The Adult Education Center.
-My mom was 77 at that time and I was so proud of her and delighted by the accolades she was receiving at this time in her life.
+On January 13, 2001, my mom, Alice R. Geoffray, travelled from Dallas to New Orleans for a Martin Luther King, Jr. breakfast where she would be honored at the Torch Bearers’ event for her work at The Adult Education Center.
+Accompanying mom that day were several members of the Geoffray family and many former Adult Education Center students.
+My mom was 77 at that time and we were all so proud of her and delighted by the accolades she was receiving at this time in her life.
 What I did not know was that she was being honored with six other well deserved New Orleans citizens -- one being Ruby Bridges Hall.
-To this day, many years later, it is still one of the most inspiring events I have ever attended enhanced by the phenomenal support of the local musicians who performed as a thank you to the honorees for a life worth praising.
+Mom among this distinguished group of recipients reinforced how she played an important role as an educator and one who made such a difference in so many lives.
 Here is the speech mom gave on that day.

 – Jeanne Geoffray